rvounik/frontend2/README.md

 __Integration__

-- Communicates (using Fetch, instead of Ajax) with *Sexy Field* endpoints
+- Communicates (using Fetch, instead of Ajax) with *Section Field* endpoints
 - Replaces current *Frontend* (and, if possible, *Styleguide*)
 - Has a way to implement access rights (roles) and translations